edlowther/kehc/README.md

 ```

 By default, this will transfer data from 1995 to 2022 to the `data` directory in your project folder.
 It requires approximately 105GB of disk space.

+The variables of interest are average surface temperature (`tas`), minimum surface temperature (`tasmin`) and maximum surface temperature (`tasmax`).
+All three are available at the annual and monthly resolution; `tasmin` and `tasmax` are available as daily data.

+For more information about the availability of variables in this dataset, please see [the documentation](https://www.metoffice.gov.uk/research/climate/maps-and-data/data/haduk-grid/datasets) on the Met Office website.